Directions & Box Office

 Gershwin Theatre History

-Big, big, big.
-Mention the Gershwin Theatre, and "Enormous!" is the first thing a theater regular will have to say about it.
+This theatre is big, big, big!
+Mention the Gershwin Theatre, and the word "Enormous!" is the first thing a theater regular will have to say about it.
 At 1,900 seats, the Gershwin is the largest of the Broadway theaters, but it's not just the seating capacity that makes it seem so mammoth.
 Built into what was once known as the Uris Building (the theater, too, was called the Uris when it opened), the Gershwin Theatre takes up six stories.
 From the entrance lobby, you have to take an escalator up just to get to the orchestra level.
 The Gershwin Theatre opened as the Uris in 1972 and, on account of its colossal size, has been used almost exclusively for musicals since that time.
 For a period in the mid-'70s, it also was frequently used for booking concert and dance acts, such as Sammy Davis, Jr., Johnny Mathis, Rudolf Nureyev, Dance Theatre of Harlem, and Frank Sinatra.
 The house was dubbed the Gershwin Theatre on June 5, 1983, in honor of the famous brothers George and Ira Gershwin, who created such classics as Of Thee I Sing and Porgy and Bess.

 Gershwin Theatre Design